(Note: The terms 'Building Code" and Building Permit" include electrical, mechanical and plumbing & other codes and permits where appropriate)

 A building permit is not required for the following:

 • Ordinary repairs which do not involve any violations of the building code.
-These include painting, roofing, most glass, most doors, floor covering and porch flooring, repairs to plaster or interior tile and other wall covering, residential cabinets, and wiring and equipment operating under 50 volts.
+These include painting, roofing, most glass, most doors, floor covering and porch flooring (porch flooring required in Historic District), repairs to plaster or interior tile and other wall covering, residential cabinets, and wiring and equipment operating under 50 volts.

 • Detached accessory structures less than 200 sq. ft. (including moving/storage containers) NOTE: must be structurally sound and anchored.
 (Zoning permit required)